 Step 1.
 Design your stamps.

 The Mint Studio is very similar to the Silhouette Studio that you probably have used before if you have a Cameo or Curio, but it is even more simple.
 There are less capabilities and buttons, in general.

 I designed a handle of different designs and sizes for our Christmas gift tags.
 Some of the graphics I used came with the free 50 designs that come with the Mint (like the North Pole postage stamp graphic and the snowflake).

-I used this wreath vector graphic to make the JOY stamp with a wreath for the “O”.
+I used a wreath vector graphic to make the JOY stamp with a wreath for the “O”.

 I used this cursive font used in several of the stamps.

 Once you get your design set, you can decide on a number of “screens” before printing.
 Most of my Christmas gift tags were stamped with the standard filter, but I did do a couple with a fancier screen, which kind of makes it look distressed.
 I used this filter for the lines on the Merry Christmas tag & the border on the postcard stamp.

 Step 2.
 Print your stamps on the Silhouette Mint.

 The Silhouette Mint instructions come with pretty detailed instruction you can follow, but the general idea is to:

 - Turn on your Silhouette Mint and plug into computer.